|

 Update May 2020

-The Gorgon Medusa page in the MFP People section has been growing in content since 2016 and was becoming far too large.
-It has now been divided into 8 parts on 8 pages, arranged thematically, with articles about the Gorgon illustrated with over 300 photos and drawings.
+The Gorgon Medusa page in the MFP People section has been growing in content since 2016 and was becoming far too large for a single web page.
+It has now been divided into 8 parts on 8 separate pages, arranged thematically, with articles about the Gorgon illustrated by over 300 photos and drawings.
 Start at Gorgon Medusa Part 1. |

 |